aragon/hack/docs-internal/github-guide.md

 If you're implementing your feature at the same time as someone else is implementing theirs, you might overwrite each others changes by mistake.
 This can get messy.
 So we try to avoid this.

-The idea is that once we've implemented our changes in our branch, we can request to **merge** our branch into the original branch: which is basically a request to update the original branch with our changes.
+The idea is that once we've implemented our changes in our branch, we can request to **merge** it into the original branch: which is basically a request to update the original branch with our changes.
 This is usually done using a **pull request**.

 ## Your first pull request